karasawatakumi/REVISITING_MonoDepth/README.md

 ### Others

-The results about other metrics and the ablation study results are [here](./docs/RESULTS.md).
+- The results about other metrics and the ablation study results are [here](./docs/RESULTS.md).
+- 2021.5.1 For the request in [#1](https://github.com/karasawatakumi/REVISITING_MonoDepth/issues/1), we uploaded a newly trained model [here](https://drive.google.com/drive/folders/1tuzbA_7is4RVi1oiQ3p_CZbUAl13Rj4s?usp=sharing).
+(Note that the scores are different from the ones above.
+See [#1](https://github.com/karasawatakumi/REVISITING_MonoDepth/issues/1) for the details about this model.)

 ## Preparation